kikitux/packer-vagrant-oracle/vagrant/rac/README.md

 The stagefiles included here, are a zip file of other project that I have on github.

-This [stagefiles.zip](stagefiles.zip] have been created as today 2014/02/03, and won't be updated.
+This [stagefiles.zip](stagefiles.zip) have been created as today 2014/02/03, and won't be updated.

 If you will like to have a newer set of scripts, go to my github project [kikitux/stagefiles](http://github.com/kikitux/stagefiles) at the moment the scripts have no much description/documentation, but they have a name that should tell you what the intention is.